adalundhe/delta-ts/README.md

 }
 ```

-Delta includes the `DerivedAtom<T>` type, which allows you to pass the useAtom hook as a store item.
-You can then alias and instantiate an instance of that atom wherever needed!
+Delta includes the `Atomic<T>` type, which allows you to pass the useAtom hook as a store item.
+You can then create an instance of that atom wherever needed!
 <br/>

 #### Comparators and Controlling State Updates

-In addition to selectors store and atom hooks you create via `atom()` can take an optional <i><b>comparator</b></i> function that will only allow for store or atom state to be updated if the comparator function returns `true`:
+Stores and the atom's `subscribe()` method take an optional `comparator()` function that allows you to filter state updates or subscription events:

 ```tsx
 import { create } from 'delta-state'